oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 In this lab, you will:

-* Deploy the full CloudBank sample application into your Oracle Backend for Spring Boot and Microservices Microservices instance
+* Deploy the full CloudBank sample application into your Oracle Backend for Spring Boot and Microservices instance

 ### Prerequisites